Loading...

-These bipartisan, bicameral bills close a gap in existing law between charges that are not serious enough and charges that are too serious, giving prosecutors appropriate options.
-They recognize that people who walk, bike, ride horses, and use wheelchairs (a.k.a. vulnerable roadway users or VRU) are exposed to traffic risk but not protected by steel frames, just like road workers or farmers on tractors.
+This bipartisan, bicameral legislation closes a gap in existing law between charges that are not serious enough and charges that are too serious, giving prosecutors appropriate options.
+It recognizes that people who walk, bike, ride horses, and use wheelchairs (a.k.a. vulnerable roadway users or VRU) are exposed to traffic risk but not protected by steel frames, just like road workers or farmers on tractors.

 In Oct.
 2023, Sen. McCann, Sen. Klinefelt, Rep. Rogers and Rep. Schuette introduced SB 617, SB 618, HB 5223 and HB 5224.
 HB 5223 and 5224 passed the House by votes of 79-29 and 78-30 on June 4, and SB 617 and 618 passed the Senate by votes of 29-9 and 29-9 on June 5.